luisvinicius09/weatherJS/README.md

 ### Usage

-If you change anything in javascript files... you need to run `npm run build`.

-### Setup

-- Clone or download the repository.

-### Install

-- Run `npm install`.

-### Usage
+You will need an API KEY from [Open Weather](https://openweathermap.org).

+You'll need to create an account to get your own key and insert it on the the const `API_KEY` in the `weather.js` file.

+Accesing [this](https://home.openweathermap.org/api_keys) website you are able to generate the key(you'll receive it on your email).

+You have to wait a few moments to get it activated until you start using it.

+#

-If you change anything in javascript files... you need to run `npm run build`.
+If you change anything in javascript files... you need to run `npm run build

-Otherwise just open `index.html` in the browser.
+Otherwise just open `index.html` in the browser

 ## 🤝 Contributing